 - Line 17 (Teatro - Auditorio)

 At night bus L1 covers part of route for day lines 1 and 12.
 And L2 night line joins the Teatro and Santa Catalina.
 Night buses run every 45 minutes.
+Furthermore, these buses are perfect to arrive to our tour “The Canarian Treasure” as the meeting point is located in Plaza de Santa Ana.

 After exploring the amazing city of Las Palmas de Gran Canaria it is time to go further and get impressed by the stunning landscapes and the beauty of the small cities and villages in the centre and north of Gran Canaria.